network-unit-testing-system/nuts/README.md

 `single_result` uses the `host` field and provides the result that has been processed via the specific context of a test.

 ### Test classes and their context
-Each test module implements a specific context class to provide its tests with module-specific functionality.
+Each test module implements a context class to provide module-specific functionality to its tests.
 This context class is a  `NutsContext` or a subclass of it.
-This `NutsContext` guarantees a consistent interface across all tests for test setup and execution.
+This guarantees a consistent interface across all tests for test setup and execution.
-Currently, the predefined test classes use [nornir](https://nornir.readthedocs.io/en/latest/) in order to communicate with the network devices, therefore the test class derive all from a more specific `NornirNutsContext`, which provides a nornir instance and nornir-specific helpers.
+Currently, the predefined test classes use [nornir](https://nornir.readthedocs.io/en/latest/) in order to communicate with the network devices, therefore the test classes derive all from a more specific `NornirNutsContext`, which provides a nornir instance and nornir-specific helpers.

-The `NornirNutsContext` contains the following properties:

-`nornir`: Holds the initialized nornir instance.

-`transformed_result`: Holds the processed result of the specific nornir task.

-`nuts_task()`: Returns the task that nornir should execute for the test class.

-`nuts_arguments()`: Returns additional arguments for the nornir task.
-These can also be parameters that are defined in the `test_execution` part of the test bundle.

-`nornir_filter()`: Returns a nornir filter to be applied on the nornir instance.

-`general_result()`: Nornir is run with the defined task, additional arguments, a nornir filter, and returns the raw answer from nornir.
-If the setup or teardown method are overwritten, these are executed as well.

-`transform_result(general_result)`: Transforms the raw nornir result and wraps it into a `NutsResult`.

-`setup()`: Defines setup code which is executed before the nornir task is executed.

-`teardown()`: Defines setup code which is executed after the nornir task is executed.

-### NutsContext and pytest

-The context class is integrated into pytest fixtures (`nuts_ctx` for the `NutsContext` class,  `nornir_ctx` for the more specific `NornirNutsContext` class).
-This is then passed on to another fixture called `single_result(nornir_nuts_ctx, host)` which returns the per-host result of one test.
-The `single_result`  fixture is then injected into every test case (see example above).
+This context class is then integrated into pytest fixtures.
+It is passed on to another fixture called `sincle_result` that returns a per-host result of one test.

 ## Development
 Nuts uses [poetry](https://python-poetry.org/) as a dependency manager.